marcogracklauer/docker-collectd-fritzbox/readme.md

 #### Mapping of collectd values to influxdb using types.db
 You've might wonder about the `types.db`.
 It is taken from the collectd installation and must be present for influxdb, so that influx knows how it should map the values from collectd.
+- Copy that file to your environment running the influxdb.

 # Credits
 Parts of the config is taken from [collectd-docker](https://github.com/revett/collectd-docker).